Orbital angular momentum of light: Formulation

 where $\phi$ is the cylindrical coordinate.
 As mentioned in the Introduction, this expression corresponds to waves having a helical wavefront (see figure above), with an optical vortex in the center, at the beam axis.

 Controversy on definitions SAM and OAM of light

 The decomposition of total angular momentum into spin and orbital parts for massless bosons—such as photons and gluons—has been a longstanding controversy in both classical and quantum field theory.
 While such a decomposition is well-defined for massive particles, many different SAM and OAM operators have been defined for light and all of these have been shown to be inconsistent with fundamental requirements.
 Starting with the operators for a massive particle, the limit of zero mass is obstructed by a topological singularity.
 This obstruction seems to fundamentally prevent decomposition of the angular momentum of light.
-Nevertheless subsequent work has shown that helicity operators can be used as alternatives.
+Helicity operators can be used as alternatives.